NC General Assembly: Second Chance Act, sentencing reform, teacher bonuses

 “Mistakes made as a teenager shouldn’t condemn a person to lifelong consequences,” said Sen. Danny Britt (R-Robeson), a sponsor of the bill.
 “The goal of the criminal justice system is rehabilitation, which is nearly impossible if an offender can’t get a good job to support a family or qualify for quality housing.
 The Second Chance Act provides hope for a better life, which benefits the individual, society and the economy.”

-Both Rep. Ray Russell (D-Boone) and Sen. Deanna Ballard (R-Blowing Rock) voted to approve the bill.
+Both Rep. Ray Russell (D-Boone) and Sen. Deanna Ballard voted to approve the bill.

 The Second Chance Act passed the House and Senate on June 10 and 16, respectively, and as of June 23, it is waiting on action from Cooper.